J. Bruce Ismay: RMS Titanic

-Ismay did not leave Mcgee's cabin for the entire journey, ate nothing solid, and was kept under the influence of opiates.
+Ismay did not leave McGee's cabin for the entire journey, ate nothing solid, and was kept under the influence of opiates.
 Another survivor, 17-year-old Jack Thayer, visited Ismay to try to console him, despite having just lost his father in the sinking.

 When he arrived in New York, Ismay was hosted by Philip Franklin, vice president of the company.
-He was summoned by and testified before a Senate committee hearing headed by Republican Senator William Alden Smith the day after the sinking.
+He was summoned by and testified before a Senate committee hearing headed by Republican Senator William Alden Smith the day after the arrival of Carpathia to New York.
+Ismay was the first witness to testify.
 A few weeks later, Ismay also testified at the British Board of Trade inquiry (chaired by Lord Mersey).

 Criticism

 After the disaster, Ismay was savaged by both the American and the British press for deserting the ship while women and children were still on board.
 Some papers called him the "Coward of the Titanic " or "J. Brute Ismay", and suggested that the White Star flag be changed to a yellow liver.
 Some ran negative cartoons depicting him deserting the ship.
 The writer Ben Hecht, then a young newspaperman in Chicago, wrote a scathing poem contrasting the actions of Captain Smith and Ismay.
 The final verse reads: "To hold your place in the ghastly face / of death on the sea at night / is a seaman's job, but to flee with the mob / is an owner's noble right."

 Some maintain Ismay followed the "women and children first" principle, having assisted many women and children himself.
-Ismay's actions were defended in the official British inquiry, which found "Mr. Ismay, after rendering assistance to many passengers, found "C" collapsible, the last boat on the starboard side, actually being lowered.
+Ismay's actions were defended in the official British inquiry, which found "Mr. Ismay, after rendering assistance to many passengers, found 'C' collapsible, the last boat on the starboard side, actually being lowered.
 No other people were there at the time.
 There was room for him and he jumped in.
-Had he not jumped in he would merely have added one more life—namely, his own—to the number of those lost."
+Had he not jumped in he would merely have added one more life — namely, his own — to the number of those lost."

 Ismay had boarded Collapsible C with first-class passenger William Carter; both said they did so after there were no more women and children near that particular lifeboat.
-Carter's own behaviour and reliability, however, were criticised by Mrs. Lucile Carter, who sued him for divorce in 1914; she testified Carter had left her and their children to fend for themselves after the collision and accused him of "cruel and barbarous treatment and indignities to the person".
+Carter's own behaviour and reliability, however, were criticised by his wife, Lucile Carter, who sued him for divorce in 1914; she testified Carter had left her and their children to fend for themselves after the collision and accused him of "cruel and barbarous treatment and indignities to the person".
 London society ostracised Ismay and labelled him a coward.
 On 30 June 1913, Ismay resigned as president of International Mercantile Marine and chairman of the White Star Line, to be succeeded by Harold Sanderson.

 Ismay announced during the United States Inquiry that all the vessels of the International Mercantile Marine Company would be equipped with lifeboats in sufficient numbers for all passengers.
 Following the inquiry, Ismay and the surviving officers of the ship returned to England aboard RMS Adriatic.